Denmark–United Kingdom relations

-Denmark–United Kingdom relations are foreign, economic, diplomatic, and historical relations between the Kingdom of Denmark and United Kingdom of Great Britain and Northern Ireland.
+The Kingdom of Denmark and the United Kingdom maintain foreign, economic, diplomatic, and historical relations.

 Both countries share common membership of the Council of Europe, the European Court of Human Rights, the International Criminal Court, the Joint Expeditionary Force, NATO, the OECD, the OSCE, the United Nations, and the World Trade Organization.
 Bilaterally the two countries have a Double Taxation Agreement, and a Voting Participation Agreement.
 In addition, both countries' royal families are descended from the House of Glücksburg.